 I told myself, ‘you have to get over this fear of being in another relationship.
 He’s a wonderful man, give it a try.’

-1st date with my current partner and kids - 2011
+1st date with current partner and the kids

 Back to top

 In my lifetime, I have had my fair share of unprotected sex, so when I first found out about PrEP, I thought it’s stupid for me to not be on it.After all this time, there was finally such thing as PrEP and I was on a salary where I could afford to import it.
 Imagine how I’d feel if I had the knowledge of how to get PrEP and I ended up seroconverting.

 It made me think back to when the AIDS epidemic was in full swing and I was doing volunteer work, bringing food to patients at an AIDS service in Austin.

 Those years felt like I had been through a war or something as I was going to a funeral, and saying goodbye to a close friend every month for about two years.